busyboredom/acceptxmr/README.md

 ## Performance

-For maximum performance, please host your own monero daemon the same local network.
+It is strongly recommended that you host your own monero daemon on the same local network.
 Network and daemon slowness are the primary cause of high invoice update latency in the majority of use cases.

 To reduce the average latency before receiving invoice updates, you may also consider lowering the `PaymentGateway`'s `scan_interval` below the default of 1 second: